Noah230285/InputBinding-Package/Documentation~/com.utility_essentials.ui_toolkit_utility.md

 [/InputBinding/Assets/InputActionBinding/UIToolkit/](../Assets/InputActionBinding/UIToolkit/) \
 The most relevant of these being [**InputRemapper**](../Assets/InputActionBinding/UIToolkit/VisualTreeAssets/InputRemapper.uxml), which has all the elements to be used for a single action binding.
 There are also UXML elements for the singular buttons, [**ButtonWithIcon**](../Assets/InputActionBinding/UIToolkit/VisualTreeAssets/InputRemapper.uxml), used in [**InputRemapper**](../Assets/InputActionBinding/UIToolkit/VisualTreeAssets/InputRemapper.uxml).
 Additionally, container element [**SubMenu**](../Assets/InputActionBinding/UIToolkit/VisualTreeAssets/SubMenu.uxml) can be used for easily setting up menus with a header.

-If you want to create your own UXML asset compatable with [**UXMLRemappingBinder**](../Runtime/InputActionBinding/UIDocumentExtensions/UXMLRemmappingBinder.cs), you can follow the instructions [here](#create-new-bindable-uxml-assets).
+If you want to create your own UXML asset compatible with [**UXMLRemappingBinder**](../Runtime/InputActionBinding/UIDocumentExtensions/UXMLRemmappingBinder.cs), you can follow the instructions [here](#create-new-bindable-uxml-assets).
 Otherwise, if you want to learn how to use and modify the included UXML assets provided, you can find that [here](#using-existing-uxml-assets)

 <br>